 Support Longreads by supporting our partners:

-You can also support Longreads by becoming an Official Member for just $3 per month, or $30 per year.
+You can also support Longreads by becoming an Official Member.

 The heartbreaking, horrifying story of a chimp named Travis and the Connecticut couple that raised him like a son.
 Lee followed Travis’s path from local celebrity to fully grown (and violent) adult: